jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 ## Simple

-**What immediately pops into your head?** Run with that natural association.
+**What immediately pops into your head?** When you say the word or fact to yourself, what is the first thing that comes to mind?
+Run with that natural association.
 When it works, it works 100% of the time.

 {% comment %}
 penicillin = pencil